simonstuder/ExportNumbersNLetters/README.md

 ## Translations
 The languages this is available in are English and German.
 For others I would accept help with translation if wanted.

+## Todo
+- export to pdf via libreoffice if installed